A typical day at Little Nest Forest Fairy Kids:

 You may see us...

-Building personal projects as well as forts and beach bonfires
+- Building personal projects as well as fairy houses

-During Forest Kindergarten class children are given plenty of opportunity for free play.
+During Forest Fairy days, children are given plenty of opportunity for free play.
 The children blossom in the outdoor setting as they learn through play and observation of real life processes.
 The natural world offers plenty of inspiration for imagination.
-The creativity children use during outdoor play builds a platform for problem solving skills, which lead to the resourcefulness and creativity that will serve them in kindergarten and grade school.
+The creativity children use during outdoor play builds a platform for problem solving skills, which lead to the resourcefulness and creativity that will serve them throughout their lives.

 While teaching all her classes, our teacher observes, listens and talks with children about their interests, and helps small groups of children plan their own projects .
 Stories, puppet shows and plays are used to discuss these experience.
 Each child is honored as a unique, powerful and capable individual .
 Children work on their own day to day investigative projects throughout the year.